jostylr/event-when/README.md

 If an event fires more times than is counted and later the when is reset, those extra times do not get counted.

+Also to get the tracker (assuming not immutable), then pass in empty array and the event of interest.

 __example__